2200175/CS220AU/README.md

 -2022-10-24 strated thinking on existencial risks and their link between digital identities.
 <br>

+- 2022-10-28 have read news, articles and reports of the threaten of existencial risks
+- 2022-10-28 choose nuclear holocaust as the existencial risk i want to focus on
+- 2022-10-28 investigate about the nuclear risk that my country (spain) actually has
+- 2022-10-28 read about disaster alert systems implemented in spain since nuclear threaten aorund europe.
+- 2022-10-28 writte an essay about how nuclear holocaust can be reduced by our digital identity

 ## TODO
 ### in week 3
 - writte notes from videos
 - rewritte notes in inbox
 - rewritte notes to permanent
 - start thinking in a question linking digital identities and existencial risk

+### in week 4
+- read articles about existencial risks
+- think about how to link existencial risks with digital identities
+- choose one existencial risk
+- formulate the question (with both concepts linked)
+- writte in an article/essay the relationship between both concepts